Leon, Oklahoma

 Leon is a town in Love County, Oklahoma, United States.
 As of the 2020 census, the community had 74 residents.
 The town is old enough to appear on a 1911 Rand McNally map of the county.

-Name

-The town was named in 1883 after the hometown of German-born doctor Edward Brueggemeyer.

 Geography

 Leon is 1 mi east of the Red River, which forms the Texas–Oklahoma border.
 Oklahoma State Highway 76 leads north from Leon 4 mi to State Highway 32.
 Leon is 22 mi west-southwest of Marietta, the Love county seat.

 According to the United States Census Bureau, the town of Leon has a total area of 0.3 sqmi, all land.

 Demographics

-Leon is part of the Ardmore Micropolitan Statistical Area.
+Leon is part of the Ardmore micropolitan area.